Li Ji (archaeologist): Biography

-After the war Li Ji fled to Taiwan when the communist forces under Mao Zedong took power in mainland China.
+After the war Li fled to Taiwan when the communist forces under Mao Zedong took power in mainland China.
 There he became the head of the archeology and anthropology departments of the National Taiwan University in Taipei.
 He died on August 1 of 1979 in Taipei.

 During his career Li mentored a generation of Chinese archaeologists including Xia Nai, Kwang-chih Chang, and Guo Baojun.

 Influence

 Chinese Modern Archaeology

 In 1929, the excavation of Yinxu personally presided over by Li Ji did not focus on finding oracle bones, but pottery, animal bones, and bronzes were given equal attention as specimens.
 When working in the field, use the digging method to excavate.
 During the excavation in the second half of 1929, Li Ji also asked Zhang Weiran to measure a more detailed topographic map of the Yinxu.
 All of this shows that the excavators attached great importance to the spatial location of the unearthed objects.
 However, in the excavation of strata, Li Ji followed his horizontal stratum excavation method in Xiyin Village, Xia County.
 It marked that the excavation of Yinxu in 1929 completely broke away from the category of epigraphy and began to truly move towards the road of modern field archaeology.

 And this layering method promoted the excavation of Yinxu.
 In 1931, the excavation of the Hougang of Yinxu revealed that the three cultural layers of Xiaotun, Longshan and Yangshao were superimposed and accumulated, and confirmed the sequence of ancient Chinese cultural evolution.